-Set File to the location of the file you want to output.
-If you are writing to a .xls or .xlsx file the output will be written to a sheet called 'Easy Data Transform' by default.
+If you are writing to an Excel file the output will be written to a sheet called 'Easy Data Transform' by default.
 You can change this by adding the sheet name inside [], e.g. myfile.xlsx[mysheet].

 Set Type to the file type.
 The default type will be set according to the file extension and the settings in the Output Extensions tab of the Preferences window.